FIWARE-Ops/docs.expert-certification/doc/experts.md

 real devices and/or passing/failing candidates from impact Growth and so on.
 It should be possible for a candidate to recognise and describe the minimum threshold.

-## Alternative certification process - FIWARE Expert by proclaimation
+## Alternative certification process - FIWARE Expert by proclamation

 In rare cases, the FIWARE Foundation may choose to recognise an individual as a FIWARE Expert without following the process defined above, but simply recognising the body of work they have achieved as sufficient.
-In the case of a _FIWARE Expert by proclaimation_ the following procedure is used:
+In the case of a _FIWARE Expert by proclamation_ the following procedure is used:

--   The individual concerned can only be proposed as a _FIWARE Expert by proclaimation_ by a member of the board of officers of the FIWARE Foundation (CEO, COO, CTO or CMO)
+-   The individual concerned can only be proposed as a _FIWARE Expert by proclamation_ by a member of the board of officers of the FIWARE Foundation (CEO, COO, CTO or CMO)
 -   The full board of officers of the FIWARE Foundation must agree unanimously with the proposal.